 Not wearing a seat belt can complicate the process of pursuing compensation after a car crash in Las Vegas.
 It doesn’t prevent you from filing an injury claim if the other driver was at fault for the collision.
 But the insurance company may try to use your lack of a seat belt against you when negotiating a settlement.

 You’ll be at a disadvantage if you try to deal with the insurance company on your own.
-You will want an experienced Las Vegas injury lawyer to protect your rights to seek just compensation.
+You will want an experienced auto accident lawyer to protect your rights to seek just compensation.

 Contact a Las Vegas Car Accident Attorney